How long is forever?

 Simon Garfield has a smart, relaxed and witty way of drawing you into a topic that – let’s be honest – would make a lot of the fast-forward people today yawn with disinterest.

-A businessman on vacation in Egypt enters into a conversation with a fisherman and starts giving financial advice to the man, telling him how he could grow his business and make more money, have other people do his job for him, buy a bigger boat, etc – all to which the fisherman keeps asking: ‘And why would I want that?’
+A businessman on vacation in Egypt enters into a conversation with a fisherman and starts giving financial advice to the man.
+He starts by telling him how he could grow his business and make more money, have other people do his job for him, buy a bigger boat, etc. All to which the fisherman keeps asking: ‘And why would I want that?’

 ‘You could buy more boats, hire a workforce, retire before your time and spend your time sitting in the sun fishing’.
 The punch line follows: ‘A bit like I do now?’